purdue-cs193-fall-2019/homework-1-sodonova/index.md

+# Sean O'Donovan's first CS 193 Homework

+I enjoy about CS 193:
+- the slide theme
+- the content
+- and the homework

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.